Census Data

 • “all” for all groups

-• pop_group_label = TRUE - Adds group labels
+• pop_group_label = TRUE - Adds a column for group names

 • get_pop_groups(2020, "ddhca") - Gets group codes for ethnic groups